 }

-// Executes perf_event_open syscall and makes sure it is succesful or exit
+// Executes perf_event_open syscall and makes sure it is successful or exit

 static long perf_event_open(struct perf_event_attr *hw_event, pid_t pid, int cpu, int group_fd, unsigned long flags){